woc-hack/collab-graph/README.md

 This was just a demonstration, how to lookup authors connected to a given author.

-### Issues:

-- Multiple names/emails associated with one author

 But to start our search, we have to obtain a list of authors.
 For this purpose, we can use mongodb to retrieve the list of projects with at least two authors.
 Then using a p2a, we will have a complete list of authors who have participated in a project with at least one other author.

 # Obtaining the authors list (graph nodes)